JordyAaldering/jordyaaldering.github.io/README.md

 ## News

+- `2025-jun-13` I was featured in an [article](https://www.radboudrecharge.nl/en/article/what-do-scientists-say-about-sustainable-ict) on Radboud Recharge.
 - `2025-may-21` Presented 'Energy-Aware Dynamic Adaptation of Runtime Systems' at CompSys'25.
 - `2025-mar-31` Dutch Ministry of Defence workshop 'IT voor de toekomst'.
 - `2024-dec-18` Collaborated with Tweede Golf on [Power consumption of an experimental webserver](https://tweedegolf.nl/en/blog/144/power-consumption-of-an-experimental-webserver).